Chart Color Schemes

 Ellen Grove features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 75.7% of all households, including 29.5% couples with children, 19.2% couples without children, and 25.0% single parent families.
-Non-family households comprise the remaining 24.3%, with lone person households at 19.7% and group households at 4.6%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.8.
+Family households account for 75.7% of all households, consisting of 29.5% couples with children, 19.2% couples without children, and 25.0% single parent families.
+Non-family households make up the remaining 24.3%, with lone person households at 19.7% and group households comprising 4.6% of the total.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6 people.

 Frequently Asked Questions - Households